 Why The Rubber Nubs?

 Drivers are so named for a reason: they’re shoes meant for driving.
-The rubber nubs exist to help the wearer grip the pedals of a car more effectively, and it also affords the driver the opportunity to minimize wear on his “regular” shoes.
+The rubber nubs or “pebble sole” exist to help the wearer grip the pedals of a car more effectively, and it also allows the driver to minimize wear on his “regular” shoes.

 If you think about it, such a concept is still a luxury, as it’s safe to say that most of us don’t wear special shoes for operating our cars.

-Now that driving loafers are not considered luxury items that are inaccessible to the masses, many people like to wear them as walking shoes.
-This is understandable, as a well-fitting pair of drivers is extremely comfortable.
-Why wouldn’t you want to hoof it around all day in the comfiest shoes you can find?
+As driving loafers are no longer considered luxury items that are inaccessible to the masses, many people like to wear them as walking shoes.
+This is understandable, as a well-fitting pair of drivers is exceptionally comfortable.
+Why wouldn’t you want to walk around all day in the comfiest shoes you can find?

 If you wear the same pair of drivers even as little as three times a week, this could happen in a matter of months, so if you plan to walk in them, make them part of a rotation in which they’ll only be worn once a week at a maximum.